morey-tech/managed-argocd-lab-template/README.md

 You can view the details of the sync operation by, in the top menu, clicking "SYNC STATUS".
 Here it will display, what "REVISION" it was for, what triggered it (i.e., "INITIATED BY: automated sync policy"), and the result of the sync (i.e., what resources changed).

 ### 4.5.
 Demonstrate Application self-heal functionality.
-In your organization, everyone has direct and priviledge access to the cluster.
-This is fair from ideal, as it leads to changes made outside of the repo being applied to the cluster.
-For example, a change to the Helm charts that gets applied to the clusters without being pushed to the repo first.
+In your organization, everyone has direct and privileged access to the cluster.
+Users may apply changes to the cluster outside of the repo due to the over-provisioned access.
+For example, applying a Helm chart change to the cluster without getting pushed to the repo first.

 With self-heal enabled, Argo CD will reconcile any changes to the Application resources that deviate from the repo.